changshuaiwei/Udc-ML/README.md

 # Udc-ML
-My solution of all required projects from udacity machine learning nanodegree.
+My solution of projects from udacity machine learning nanodegree.